Canada Strong Pass 2026 savings in Ontario

 Lake Superior National Marine Conservation Area

 Explore one of the world’s largest protected freshwater areas, shaped by glaciers and crashing waves, and spanning over 10,000 square kilometres along Lake Superior’s rugged shoreline.
-This beautiful conservation area is a favourite for paddlers, hikers and nature lovers.
+This stunning conservation area is a favourite for paddlers, hikers and nature lovers.

 Location: 22 3rd Street, Nipigon